 The Pathways Program is designed for grade 8-10 students looking for Leadership Development, Social Responsibility, and Academic Excellence.
 This exciting program offers an integrated unit of study that combines theme-based, enriched academic courses in English, Social Studies, Science, and PHE.
+Students in Pathways work closely with the same group of peers over the course of three years, fostering strong relationships and a sense of community.

 Aside from these enriched courses, the Pathways Program offers day and overnight fieldtrips, leadership in the community, and outdoor education.
 This integrated program is focused on creating a challenging and enriched learning environment while developing the skills needed to become the strong, upstanding leaders of the future: creativity, innovation, confidence, adaptability, effective communication skills, resilience, and an understanding of the importance of giving back to your community.
+The multi-day trips and close knit nature of the cohort provide unique bonding experiences that strengthen teamwork and camaraderie.
 Pathways continues in this format through to grade 10, followed by opportunity to pursue additional enriched courses in grade 11 and 12.